 I’ve talked more than a few times about knowing who your target audience is, but let’s go over it again.
 It’s that important.
 You need to have a clear picture of exactly who your customer is.
 Are they,

-- High-powered, key executive with a packed daily schedule who is scrambling to find your solution to their needs?
+- A high-powered, key executive with a packed daily schedule who is scrambling to find your solution to their needs?

 - Are they married with precious little time with their families?

-- Are they a stay-at-home Mom juggling a new online career with the needs of their children?
+- Are they stay-at-home moms juggling a new online career with the needs of their children?

 You must ask yourself, “who is your customer?”
 Only then can you direct your attention to answering the needs of that customer.